Posts Tagged ‘ground rules’

 Technique: Plus/delta *

-Brief description: A simple review tool that allows participants to quickly identify what went well and what could be improved.
+Brief description: A simple review tool for participants to quickly identify what went well and potential improvements.

 When to use: Normally during a closing session.